wu-lee/rushkoff-archive/docs/_articles/foreword-1.md

 In a digital environment, we are no longer just the audience but the programmers--or at least the content creators.
 No, many of us may not realize it quite yet.
 The tools of new media are as simple and user-friendly as a TV remote--in many cases, easier.
 Posting an update on Facebook is simpler and more commonplace than recording a season of _Game of Thrones_ on the DVR.

-Besides, instead of watch

-ing TV shows, young people today are spending more

-time shooting and posting their own programs to YouTube

-\-

-and then watching those of

-their peers.
-Sure, they know what’s on in primetime, but that’s all just part of the same

-sea of video, and just as easi
+Besides, instead of watching TV shows, young people today are spending more time shooting and posting their own programs to YouTube--and then watching those of their peers.
+Sure, they know what’s on in primetime, but that’s all just part of the same sea of video, and just as easily time-shifted.
+Likewise, they know what a professional site or sponsored Tweet looks like, but they’re just pages on the same web and messages in the same stream that they post to themselves.

-ly time

-\-

-shifted.
-Likewise, they know what a professional site

-or sponsored Tweet looks like, but they’re just pages on the same web and messages in

-the same stream that they post to themselves.

 There’s an unintentional media literacy that comes along wit